Natalie E. Tennant

 Throughout her administration, she has been a leader in promoting open and engaging government and business friendly initiatives.
 Tennant has streamlined the Secretary of State’s Office to make it more efficient and cost-effective while improving services for voters, candidates, business owners, and citizens who depend on the office for important information about charities and administrative law.

 Under Tennant’s leadership, the Secretary of State’s Office has met unprecedented challenges and promoted bold initiatives.
-Most recently, Secretary Tennant spearheaded legislation to allow for online voter registration in West Virginia.
+Most recently, Secretary Tennant spearheaded legislation to allow for electronic voter registration in West Virginia.

 In 2013, thanks to years of cost saving and efficiency programs, Secretary Tennant was able to return $3 million of taxpayer money to general revenue.

 Secretary Tennant’s vision also includes pilot projects that improved voter turnout and decreased costs, secure community voting locations to make it more convenient to cast a ballot, online annual report filings that save business owners time and money, and a transparent approach to state government.